tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Mantle of Divine Grace

-_Recharge 6+:_ Negates 15 points of necrotic damage you would otherwise suffer from an attack (champion: 30 damage; epic: 60 damage).
+_Recharge 6+:_ Negates 15 points of necrotic damage you would otherwise suffer from an attack, 30 damage at champion tier, and 60 damage at epic tier.

 **Quirk:** Innocent and unworldly.